decentralized-identity/presentation-exchange/spec/spec.md

 To support localization, [IETF BCP 47](https://tools.ietf.org/html/bcp47) one
-****MAY**** use language tags under the `locale` property in both a `Presentation Definition` and `Presentation Submission`.
+****MAY**** use language tags under the `locale` property in both a `Presentation Definition` and `Presentation Manifest`.
 If a Definition has a language tag, so should the corresponding Submission.
 A Submission may have a language tag regardless of the presence of one in the corresponding Definition.